Matthias Politycki

 Matthias Politycki (born in Karlsruhe on May 20, 1955) is a German novelist and poet.
-He studied in Munich and Vienna and obtained a PhD in philosophy in 1987.
+He studied at LMU Munich and the University of Vienna and obtained a PhD in philosophy in 1987.
 His first novel Aus Fälle/Zerlegung des Regenbogens.
 Ein Entwickelungsroman.
 (Drop Outs / Disassembling the Rainbow.
 An Entwicklungsroman) appeared that same year.
 His breakthrough came in 1997 with Weiberroman (Novel of Women) and in 2008 with his cruise ship satire In 180 Tagen um die Welt (Around the World in 180 Days).

 His lifetime passion to travel to foreign countries also influences his perception of his own culture, and provides a source of new ideas for his writing.
 Politycki's London for Heroes.
 The Ale Trail – an ale tale emerged from his excursions to London's East End pubs while he was Writer in Residence at Queen Mary University of London in 2009.
 His books have been translated into French, Italian, Japanese and Chinese.
 His Next World Novella (Jenseitsnovelle) was translated by Anthea Bell, OBE and published by Peirene Press in 2011.

 Politycki has completed numerous book tours, including at the Edinburgh World Writers' Conference in August 2012 and the Belfast Festival at Queen's in October 2014.
 His collected poems were published by Hoffmann und Campe in 2018.
 He has won numerous awards including the Ernst-Hoferichter-Preis in 2009.

 Life

 Politycki grew up in Munich and began writing aged sixteen when he was disappointed in love.
 He achieved his school-leaving certificate (Abitur) in 1974 at the Maria-Theresia-Gymnasium.
 His military service was with 541 Infantry Battalion in Neuburg an der Donau in 1974/75.
 He completed a training exercise as a military reserve in 1977, but from then on he refused further active duty.
 He was officially recognized as a conscientious objector on 21 December 1977.

-From 1975 to 1987, he studied German literature, philosophy, theatre- and communication studies at the Universities of Munich and Vienna and graduated in 1981 with a Magister degree.
-In 1987, he completed his PhD with Walter Müller-Seidel in Munich.
+From 1975 to 1987, he studied German literature, philosophy, theatre- and communication studies at LMU Munich and the University of Vienna and graduated in 1981 with a Magister degree.
+In 1987, he completed his PhD with Walter Müller-Seidel at LMU Munich.
 His dissertation on Nietzsche as a subtle interpreter of the influence of tradition and contemporary value-ideals was entitled Umwertung aller Werte?
 Deutsche Literatur im Urteil Nietzsches.

 Politycki taught for three semesters as a tenured assistant professor at the Munich Institut für Deutsche Philologie.
 His career as a freelance writer began in earnest in 1990, although he continued as a freelance editor for Munich Publishers C.H.
 Beck until 1999.
 He encouraged dialogue among writers, literary editors and critics as organizer of the annual "Untitled" conferences from 2000 to 2005 at Schloss Elmau in the Bavarian Alps.
 In 2011, he was curator of the Munich Literature Festival.
 Politycki is a member of the PEN Centre Germany and the Freie Akademie der Künste Hamburg in Hamburg.
 He lived in Hamburg and Munich.
-Since 2021 he lives in Vienna.
+Since 2021, he lives in Vienna.